//

 (18 years old or older with no objection)

 Some people, described as conscientious objectors, may refuse to participate in research on the basis of religious or moral principles or beliefs.
-The information below is for people that are 18 years of age or older who do NOT have a conscientious objection to participating in experiments or research studies.
+The information below is for people that are 18 years of age or older who have chosen to participate in research.

 Information for minors and conscientious objectors